heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-Forwarding-considered-harmful.markdown

 you do have a legitimate use-case which I haven't covered here, feel free to leave it in the comments.
 I'll follow up this post with a general breakdown of some of the awesome features that SSH has to offer.
-The `ProxyCommand` will play a key role, but there are lot's of other goodies hidden inside OpenSSH.
+The `ProxyCommand` will play a key role, but there are lots of other goodies hidden inside OpenSSH.

 Updates - March 4 2015
 ======================